LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 And we will be using JSON to provide Data to our test.

 ## What is JSON?
-JSON is short for JavaScript Object Notation, and is a way to store information in an organized, easy-to-access manner.
+JSON is short for **JavaScript Object Notation**, and is a way to store information in an organized, easy-to-access manner.
-It gives us a human-readable collection of data that we can access in a really logical manner.
+It gives us a human-readable collection of data that we can access in a logical manner.

 ### Why JSON over Excel?
 Excel is good to manage data and to use but it comes with its own limitations.
 Like MS Office needs to be installed on the system where the tests are being executed.
-This is a big limitation on its own, as the test servers has never bound to have have such dependencies.
-If test are meant to run on Mac, then it is also a problem.
+This is a big limitation on its own, as the test servers has never bound to have such dependencies.
+If tests are meant to run on Mac, this is also a problem.

-We have to do lot of amendments in our project in this chapter to implement Data Driven Technique using JSON files:
+We have to do a lot of changes in our project in this chapter in order to implement Data Driven Technique using JSON files:

 - Add another senario which will be using JSON file as a data source
 - Create JSON Data set
 - Write a Java POJO class to represent JSON data
-- Pass JSON data file location to Properties file and Write a method to read the same
+- Pass JSON data file location to Properties file and Write a method to read that location
 - Create a JSON Data Reader class
 - Modify FileReaderManager to accommodate JSON Data Reader
 - Modify Checkout Page object to use Test Data object